Novanglus96/LenoreShop/README.md

 # shopping App

-A dokckerized shopping list with Django backend, Django Ninja for API, VUE.js with PrimeVue UI kit for Frontend and Postgres as the database.
+A dokckerized shopping list with Django backend, Django Ninja for API, VUE.js with Vuetify UI kit for Frontend and Postgres as the database.